-- System Restore uninstalls software installed after a selected date.
-Users can click the Scan for affected programs option to check what software gets removed.
+- You can also click the Scan for affected programs option to check what software gets removed.

-5. Check the Power Management Setting for the Network Adapter
+7. Check the Power Management setting for the network adapter

-- Then select the Power Management tab on that window.
+- Then select the Power Management tab at the top.

 - Deselect the Allow the computer to turn off this device to save power option if it’s selected.